 4.6.1.
-Recommendations for Jointly Appointed Faculty Jointly-appointed faculty have workload assignments shared between two evaluative units.
-Policies for jointly appointed and interdisciplinary faculty should be established that include the following elements:
+Recommendations for Jointly Appointed Faculty

+Jointly-appointed faculty have workload assignments shared between two evaluative units.
+Policies for jointly appointed and interdisciplinary faculty should be established that include a letter of agreement and written expectations for annual evaluation.